Is Kate Middleton Pregnant For The Fourth Time?

 — Rob Wolvin ???? (@Gladaman) June 27, 2018

-At this time, Prince George is 4 1/2, Princess Charlotte is 3, and Prince Louis is three months.
+At this time, Prince George is 4 and a half, Princess Charlotte is 3, and Prince Louis is 3 months.
 Not only is Kate Middleton close in age to Pippa, but Prince William grew up close in age to Prince Harry.

 “It’s important to Kate for her own children to have a similar bond with their siblings, and she knows it’s more likely to happen if they’re close in age.”

 The thing about pregnancy is that it’s difficult to hide for any length of time, and with each pregnancy, it is generally harder and harder to hide body changes.
-Middleton claimed she was exhausted and that is why she skipped Prince Charles’ birthday party and an appearance at Ascot with Prince William.
+Middleton claimed she was exhausted, and that is why she skipped Prince Charles’ birthday party and an appearance at Ascot with Prince William.

 “One of the reasons for her not attending was that she was exhausted and felt sick. he’s wearing loose-fitted clothing again, avoiding alcohol, and craving curry, which she often does when she’s pregnant.”